Casal2/casal2.github.io/project_status.md

 - reviewing the R package; and
 - more review and testing of the retained/discarded catch functionality

-## Planned work for July 2019 through June 2020
+## Planned work for July 2019 to June 2020

 Planned work included: